 - Service Provider Liability Is Ineffective: Section 32/3 of the amended Copyright Act requires service providers subject to a court order to stop infringing acts or to remove infringing works.
 This approach to addressing online infringements could permit a remedy against non-hosted websites if a court were to order an ISP to stop infringing acts, which could be executed through disabling access to infringing content.
 To date, however, the law has provided little more than court-ordered notice and takedown (if that).
-Although it provides for liability for ISPs that directly infringe, in cases in which the ISP does not control, initiate or order the infringement, the ISP is essentially shielded from liability, even in the case of constructive knowledge of infringing activities on its service.
-Unfortunately, unlike most countries in the world and contrary to global best practices, this provision has not allowed for a notice and takedown approach.
-In all cases, the ISP must remove infringing works or stop infringement upon a rights holder obtaining a court order, and the evidentiary burden for rights holders has proven to be substantial in the first test cases.
-As noted above, DIP is working to facilitate cooperation between rights holders and intermediaries, but an effective voluntary system for notice and takedown has been elusive.
-IIPA urges Thailand, either through implementation or technical amendments, to ensure an effective remedy to address the problem of online intermediaries that facilitate infringement. - Technological Protection Measures Provision Should Cover Access Controls and Trafficking, and Should Not Permit Expansive Exceptions: TPMs are key enablers of new legitimate business models for content distribution in the digital and online environments.
+Although it provides for liability for ISPs that directly infringe, in cases in which the ISP does not control, initiate or order the infringing activities on its service.20 Unfortunately, unlike most countries in the world and contrary to global best practices, this provision has not allowed for a notice and takedown approach.
+In all cases, the ISP must remove infringing works or stop infringement upon a rights holder obtaining a court order, and the evidentiary burden for rights holders has proven to be substantial in the first test cases.21 As noted above, DIP is working to facilitate cooperation between rights holders and intermediaries, but an effective voluntary system for notice and takedown has been elusive.
+IIPA urges Thailand, either through implementation or technical amendments, to ensure an effective remedy to address the problem of online intermediaries that facilitate infringement.22 - Technological Protection Measures Provision Should Cover Access Controls and Trafficking, and Should Not Permit Expansive Exceptions: TPMs are key enablers of new legitimate business models for content distribution in the digital and online environments.
 Accordingly, their proper protection is necessary to shape a healthy digital marketplace for Thailand.
 The amendments unfortunately fall short of providing adequate protection and fail to meet the obligations of the WCT and WPPT in critical ways.
 IIPA understands that Thailand